1775–1782 North American smallpox epidemic

 George Washington by Charles Willson Peale, 1776.

 The New World of the Western Hemisphere was devastated by the 1775–1782 North American smallpox epidemic.
-Estimates based on remnant settlements say at least 130,000 people were estimated to have died in the epidemic that started in 1775.
-Controversially at the time, the Commander-in-Chief of the Continental Army, George Washington, required troops in the Continental Army be inoculated against smallpox in 1777.
+Estimates based on remnant settlements say at least 130,000 people were estimated to have died from smallpox in the epidemic that started in 1775.
+Controversially at the time, George Washington, the Commander-in-Chief of the Continental Army, required troops in the Continental Army be inoculated against smallpox in 1777.

 Background

-Smallpox was long known as a dangerous disease, but now known to be caused by variola virus, but not known in the eighteenth century.
+Smallpox was long known as a dangerous disease, and though it is today known to be caused by a virus, this was not known in the eighteenth century.
 The most common type of smallpox, ordinary, historically has devastated populations with a 30% death rate.
 The smallpox virus is transmittable through bodily fluids and materials contaminated with infected materials.
 Generally, face-to-face contact is required for an individual to contract smallpox as a result of an interaction with another human.
 Unlike some viruses, humans are the only carriers of variola major.
 This limits the chances of the virus being unknowingly spread through contact with insect or other animal populations.
 Persons infected with smallpox are infectious to others for about 24 days after their infection time.
 However, there is a period of time in which individuals are contagious but have only begun to experience minor symptoms such as fever, headaches, body aches, nausea, pustules, pox, and sometimes vomiting.
 Prevention of its spread through inoculation had been practiced in China, Turkey, and parts of Africa.

-A smallpox epidemic in Boston in 1771 divided Bostonians.
+A smallpox epidemic in Boston in 1721 divided Bostonians.
 Famed Puritan minister, Cotton Mather learning about inoculation from his enslaved black servant, advocated for its use.
 Opposed to it was the leading physician of the era.